Skip to main content

 6. The application automatically recognizes when the file is updated and redeploys itself with the updated configuration.

-Modify microservice replicas
+Modify technology replicas

-virtual appliance is running with default resources (4CPU, 32GB memory)! :::
+We do not recommend increasing replicas for any technology when virtual appliance is running with default resources (4CPU, 32GB memory)!

 2. Open text file /data/speech-platform/speech-platform-values.yaml either directly from inside virtual appliance or via File Browser.

-3. Locate key .spec.valuesContent.<microservice>.replicaCount
+3. Locate key .spec.valuesContent.<technology>.replicaCount

 4. Change the value to desired amount of replicas.